 - May offer tutoring or educational activities.

-- Children may feel a sense of independence by being in a less structured environment.
+- Children may feel a sense of independence in a less structured environment.

 - Access to sports equipment.